TSA Identification Rules – Acceptable Identification For Flying

 Is REALID For Children Under-18?

-The TSA does not mandate that children under 18 have identification when flying domestically in the United States.
-Nevertheless, unaccompanied minors who qualify for TSA PreCheck must present an acceptable form of ID to benefit from expedited screening.
-For inquiries about specific ID requirements for travelers under 18, reach out to the airline.
+The TSA does not require children under 18 to present identification when traveling domestically within the United States.
+However, unaccompanied minors eligible for TSA PreCheck are kindly asked to provide an acceptable form of ID to take advantage of expedited screening.

 What If You Have An Expired Id?